asm89/alexnederlof.github.com/source/_posts/2013-05-24-the-truth-about-code-reviews.markdown

 ### Code Reviewing Is Understanding

 So why is finding defects in fourth place instead of first?
-The problem is that most of the code delivered in a review is hard to understand if you are not the author.
+The problem is that most of the code in a review is hard to understand if you are not the author.
 The study reports that most defects found in a review were not complicated errors:

 >  …most of the comments on “defects” regard uncomplicated logical errors, e.g., corner cases, common configuration values, or operator precedence.